security-notes/infobyte-faraday-wiki/Installation-Server.md

     $ ./setup-server.py --help

+If you want, you can upload the included CWE database to CouchDB to enable better searching and autocomplete features.
+To do so, you only need to execute the following command:

+    $ ./helpers/pushCwe.py

+You will be asked to pass as an argument the CouchDB URL so that a connection can be established.

 ## Running Faraday Server

 Once everything is installed, you can proceed to run the Faraday Server script: